 Super Learning Days

-If you would like any further information about Super Learning Days (SLD) or the PSHE and Citizenship curriculum please contact Mrs C Farrelly, Teacher of Science and SLD coordinator.
+If you would like any further information about Super Learning Days (SLD) or the PSHE and Citizenship curriculum please contact Mr J Reeve, Assistant Headteacher, teacher of History and SLD coordinator.

 What is a Super Learning Day?

-At Sale High School PSHE and Citizenship are delivered to students through a series of Super Learning Days (SLDs) which take place once every half term.
-SLDs are taliored to each year group and bring together school staff and guest speakers.
+At Sale High School PSHE and Citizenship are delivered to students through a series of five Super Learning Days (SLDs) which take place over the course of the year.
+SLDs are tailored to each year group and bring together school staff and guest speakers.

 Delivering this aspect of the curriculum through SLDs gives the students a richer and more in depth learning experience.